 Volunteers also assist with program activities such as recruitment, event planning, conversation practice, and computer literacy.

-Program History: For over twenty years, we've trained volunteers to teach reading, math or English as a Second Language.
-We serve over 450 students per year.
-There are approximately 150 active volunteers who donate their time and talent to improve the literacy skills of people who live in McHenry County and the surrounding area.
+Literacy by the numbers: For over 30 years, we've trained volunteers to teach reading, math or English as a Second Language.
+We serve over 400 students per year.
+There are approximately 130 active volunteers who donate their time and talent tutoring over 600 hours a month to improve the literacy skills of people who live in McHenry County and the surrounding area.

 Tutoring Locations: Volunteers can teach throughout the county in a variety of locations including all public libraries in McHenry County, many churches, and on the MCC campus.